-The Company expects that capital expenditures in 2004 will be approximately \$40 million.
-The Company's required debt and capital lease amortization in 2004 is \$10.7 million; the Company's required cash interest payments for 2004, at current interest rates, are estimated at approximately \$22 million.
+The Company expects that capital expenditures in 2005 will be approximately \$50 million.
+The Company's required debt and capital lease amortization in 2005 is \$16.9 million; the Company's required cash interest payments for 2005, at current interest rates, estimated are at approximately \$19 million.
 The Company may also use cash to fund part or all of the cost of future acquisitions.
-The Company has not paid, and does not have any present intention to commence payment of, cash dividends on its common stock;

-however, this policy will be reviewed on an ongoing basis.
+Since its initial public offering in 1991, the Company has not paid any dividends.
+However, on January 19, 2005, the Company announced that it will commence payment of a quarterly dividend on its common stock of \$.03 per share.
+The Company expects the first dividend payment to be made on or about April 6, 2005 to shareholders of record as of March 15, 2005.
+The Company intends to retain the remainder of its earnings to provide funds for operation and expansion of the Company's business, repurchase of its common stock and to repay outstanding indebtedness.
 Management believes that the Company's working capital position, ability to generate strong cash flow from operations and access to credit markets will allow it to meet its obligations for the next twelve months and the foreseeable future.

-Accounts Receivable Securitization

-A subsidiary of the Company has an agreement with a financial institution whereby the subsidiary can sell an undivided interest of up to \$85.0 million in a designated pool of qualified accounts receivable.
-The Company services, administers and collects the receivables on behalf of the purchaser.
-The agreement includes certain covenants and provides for various events of termination.
-The agreement expires in May 2004.
-It is the Company's intention to renew or replace the agreement at expiration on similar terms.
-At December 31, 2003, approximately \$73.8 million of receivables were sold under the agreement and are therefore not reflected in the accounts receivable balance in the accompanying Consolidated Balance Sheet.
+Off-Balance Sheet Arrangement -Accounts Receivable Securitization receivable.
+The Company services, administers and collects the receivables behalf of the purchaser. agreement includes certain covenants and provides for various events termination.
+The agreement expires in May 2007.
+At December 31, 2004, approximately \$80.0 million (\$73.8 million at December 31, 2003) of receivables were sold under agreement and are therefore not reflected in the accounts receivable balance in the accompanying Consolidated Balance Sheets.